DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Bordo, Susan.
 Unbearable Weight: Feminism, Western culture, and the Body, Berkley: University of California Press, 1993.

 Butler, Judith.
-‘Performative Acts and Gender Constitution: An Essay in Phenomenology and Feminist Theory’, Theatre Journal, Washington, D.C., 40, (1988): 519-531.
+'Performative Acts and Gender Constitution: An Essay in Phenomenology and Feminist Theory', Theatre Journal, Washington, D.C., 40, (1988): 519-531.

 \_\_\_\_\_\_.
 Giving an Account of Oneself, Fordham University Press, 2005.

 Ellison, Nicole B., Jeffrey T. Hancock, and Catalina L. Toma.
-‘Profile as Promise: A Framework for Conceptualizing Veracity in Online Dating Self-Presentations’, New Media & Society 14 (2012): 45-62.
+'Profile as Promise: A Framework for Conceptualizing Veracity in Online Dating Self-Presentations', New Media & Society 14 (2012): 45-62.

 Ellison, Nicole, Rebecca Heino, and Jennifer Gibbs.
-‘Managing Impressions Online: Self- Presentation Processes in the Online Dating Environment’, Journal of Computer Mediated Communication, 11 (2006):
+'Managing Impressions Online: Self- Presentation Processes in the Online Dating Environment', Journal of Computer Mediated Communication, 11 (2006):
 415-441.

 Frohlick, Susan, and Paula Migliardi.
-‘Heterosexual Profiling: Online Dating and ‘Becoming’ Heterosexualities for Women Aged 30 and Older in the Digital Era’, Australian Feminist Studies 26.67 (2010): 73-88.
+'Heterosexual Profiling: Online Dating and 'Becoming' Heterosexualities for Women Aged 30 and Older in the Digital Era', Australian Feminist Studies 26.67 (2010): 73-88.

 Fuchs, Christian.
-‘The Internet as Self-organizing Socio-technological Systems’, Cybernetics and Human Knowing 3 (2004): 57-88.
+'The Internet as Self-organizing Socio-technological Systems', Cybernetics and Human Knowing 3 (2004): 57-88.

-Fullick, Melonie. ‘ “Gendering” the Self in Online Dating Discourse’, Canadian Journal of Communication 38.4 (2013): 545-562.
+Fullick, Melonie. ' "Gendering" the Self in Online Dating Discourse', Canadian Journal of Communication 38.4 (2013): 545-562.

 Hardey, Michael.
-‘Mediated Relationships’, Information, Communication & Society, 7 (2004): 207-222.
+'Mediated Relationships', Information, Communication & Society, 7 (2004): 207-222.

 Happen Magazine, <http://www.match.com/magazine/>.

 Hill, Sarah E., and Kristina M. Durante.
-‘Courtship, Competition, and the Pursuit of Attractiveness: Mating Goals Facilitate Health-related Risk Taking and Strategic Risk Suppression in Women’, Personality and Social Psychology Bulletin 37.3 (2011): 383-394.
+'Courtship, Competition, and the Pursuit of Attractiveness: Mating Goals Facilitate Health-related Risk Taking and Strategic Risk Suppression in Women', Personality and Social Psychology Bulletin 37.3 (2011): 383-394.

 Jagger, Elizabeth.
-‘Marketing the Self, Buying an Other: Dating in a Post Modern, Consumer Society’, Sociology 32.4 (1998): 795-814.
+'Marketing the Self, Buying an Other: Dating in a Post Modern, Consumer Society', Sociology 32.4 (1998): 795-814.

 Kaplan, Chelsea.
 <http://www.match.com/magazine/article/13157/Womens-5-Biggest-Dating-Lies/>.